stechnologies808/Obsidian-Valut/Customer Energy Resources/Jira Imports/CITSD-170.md

 ---
 ticket_id: CITSD-170
-title: "Clarification/confirmation request: The validation document upload fields are not consistent in their accepted file types.
+title: 'Clarification/confirmation request: The validation document upload fields are not consistent in their accepted file types.
 Was this requested?
-If not, is there a particular reason?"
+If not, is there a particular reason?'
 status: Closed
-original_status: ""
 created: 2022-12-29
-scraped_at: ""
 ticket_url: https://gridunity.atlassian.net/servicedesk/customer/portal/19/CITSD-170
-assignee: ""
-reporter: ""
 project: citsd
-request_type: ""
-he_project: ""
 tags:
 - jira
 - ticket
 - citsd
 - closed
 updated: 2025-11-15T11:16
 last_synced: 2025-11-15T11:16
 ---